MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ### Global Targets

-***Note: Information here is outdated and incorrect.
-Gravity vectors are no longer used!***

 Instead of providing desired motion relative to the robot's orientation, it is often easier to specify motion relative to the world (at least partially).
 This requires knowing information about the robot's orientation in 3D space.
 However, for this application the robot's heading will be ignored (meaning x and y are relative to the robot's orientation, but z is world-relative).

-This effectively turns the target vector previously provided into a pseudo world-relative motion target (DoFs are world coordinate system DoFs not robot coordinate system DoFs). *However, y still means forward relative to robot heading **not** relative to the world coordinate system (same idea for x too).*
+This effectively turns the target vector previously provided into a pseudo world-relative motion target (DoFs are world coordinate system not robot coordinate system). *However, y still means forward relative to robot heading **not** relative to the world coordinate system (same idea for x too).*

 This method is used instead of a true global target for two reasons
 - The method described above does not require knowing the robot's heading in 3D space.
-As such, the required information can be entirely obtained using an accelerometer.
-No use of gyroscope or magnetometer is required.
-This is beneficial as gyroscopes drift and magnetometers become unreliable in close proximity to motors.
+As such, the required information can be obtained without use of a magnetometer.
+This is beneficial as magnetometers become unreliable in close proximity to motors.
-- Missing code's knowledge of the robot's position relative to objects of interest often has no knowledge of a world coordinate system.
+- Mission level code's knowledge of the robot's position relative to objects of interest often has no knowledge of a world coordinate system.
 As such, keeping x and y translations robot-relative simplifies mission code and reduces errors for closed loop control in mission code.

 The target vector can be split into two parts: a translation vector and a rotation vector.